 Per your newspaper column, I wrote to Celebrity’s president and CEO, but after over a month have not heard back.
 A representative emailed me a couple of times and directed me to a website page that no longer works.
 Can you help me persuade Celebrity to cover my $653 physical therapy bill? — Marlene Nagy, Oro Valley, Ariz.

 A few facts about your case stick out.
 First, there’s the part about sending guests down a 23-foot waterfall.
 That seems a little bit out of line with Celebrity’s promise of “classic, elegant cruising.”
 Nothing elegant about plunging down a waterfall, if you ask me.
+(Related: Kicked off my cruise for peeing near the pool.)

 Then there’s the doctor who assured you the cruise line would take responsibility for the accident.
 When someone says that to you, you need to get it in writing.
 What, exactly, do they plan to “take responsibility” for?
 Does that extend to your post-vacation treatment as well?
 You can’t assume they’ll pay every bill.
 That’s not how cruise lines operate, or any other travel business for that matter.
+(Here’s what you need to know before booking your next cruise.)

 Finally, there’s the insurance that rejected your claim on a technicality.
 Yes, your therapy happened after the cruise.
 But the injury took place while you were on the ship.
 Come on.
+(Related: A reader slipped and fell due to a leaking toilet at a luxury hotel resort.)

 I contacted Celebrity on your behalf, and it agreed to pay your physical therapy bill.